 Innovation & Entrepreneurship or Financial Management (see separate descriptions)

-The Global Context - Module 9
+Module 6: The Global Context

 This module offers a comprehensive look at emerging markets, especially the ways in which they are integrated into the global economy.
 We offer a conceptual framework for analyzing emerging markets from multiple perspectives: that of indigenous entrepreneurs struggling to overcome constraints to build world-class businesses, that of multinationals from developed countries tapping into emerging markets for their next growth spurt, and that of domestic and foreign investors seeking to profit from investment opportunities in emerging markets.

 The final module of the MBA program focuses on the Capstone in order to integrate the various parts of the program, and also provide an opportunity to reflect on learning throughout the program, and to look forward and consider how to continue learning in the future.
 The module also provides a fundamental understanding of the communicative parts of management.
 A number of valuable communication tools are examined and put into practice.
-One such tool is communication through networks.
-Another tool is storytelling, as a way of learning and enriching knowledge, as well as means for producing and replicating an organizational culture.
-A third is the leader’s foremost tool – rhetoric.
-Here you will explore how language can be employed by leaders to promote change.

-Throughout the SSE MBA program, some modules will be held off campus.
-These modules may be located in areas and/or countries that require permits or visas in order to enter.
+Modules may be located in areas and/or countries that require permits or visas in order to enter.
 Since our participants come from many different countries it is solely the participant’s responsibility to find out what is required in their specific case, and if necessary to apply for and to undertake any actions needed in order to obtain such permits or visas.